We eat all the meat and bread in the fort...eat all the beef--all the mules--all the Dogs--and all the Rats around us.

 Materials for students

 The materials listed below either can be used directly on the computer or can be printed out, photocopied, and distributed to students.
-The maps and images appear twice: in a low-resolution version with associated questions and alone in a larger, high-resolution version.

 1) two maps showing the Mississippi Valley and Port Hudson;